canonical/flask-multipass-saml-groups/README.md

 which allows you to use SAML groups.
 It is designed to be used as a plugin for [Indico](https://github.com/indico/indico).

+> **Warning**
+> The current code base has not been extensively tested and should be considered experimental.

 ## Motivation

 The current SAML identity provider in Flask-Multipass does not support groups (see [issue](https://github.com/indico/flask-multipass/issues/66)),